-We are supporting research that will determine how future increases in temperature increases and ocean acidity will affect harmful algal bloom species (HABs) and their grazers.
+We are supporting research that will determine how future increases in temperature and ocean acidity will affect harmful algal bloom species (HABs) and their grazers.

 Why We Care

 Climate change may have effects on single species of HABs through altered growth rates or timing of blooms as well as altered algal toxicity.
 However, these algae live in the context of an estuarine food web and not in isolation.
 Examining single variables (temperature or acidification) on isolated species without considering the species that eat the algae and how toxins flow through a food web will not adequately portray the extent of climate change impacts on complex biological communities.

 The goals of this project are to investigate the effects of climate change on HAB species and the consequences of altered toxicity and nutritional quality of HAB species on their grazers.
 Researchers led by Dr. Mark Warner at the University of Delaware are studying how different HAB species react to the interactive effects of temperature and CO2 under both high and low nutrient scenarios.
 Small estuarine animals called copepods will be fed algae cultured under these conditions, and their ability to eat, grow and reproduce will be compared for target HAB species vs. non-harmful species cultured under the same conditions.
 Results of this project will lead to a better understanding of how changes in growth, toxicity and nutritional quality of HAB species will impact species interactions and food webs in coastal ecosystems of the future.

 The NCCOS Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) Program is providing funding for the project.